ahocquard/akeneo-projects/poc/category-tree-count/README.md

 Cons:
 - functionnal edge case prevent it (due to permissions)
+- costly: need to handle ctaegories differently in Mysql and in ES

 With ES, it's possible to request all data in a node by configuring the indexation.
 The idea is to index products with the full path "master/A/B".
 Then, ES is able to split it and index the product has being part of "master", "master/A", "master/A/B".